adib2149/propensity-score-matching/README.md

 # ps-matching
 python class to perform propensity score matching

+Read through the attached pdf file as tutorial

 # How to Use the ps-matching code:
 ## Set global variables:
 ```